Dr Caroline Keenan

 My legal hero is Constance Baker Motley, a civil rights lawyer who fought nearly every important civil rights case in the United States for two decades and then became the first black woman to serve as a federal judge.
 She excelled in the quiet, painstaking preparation and presentation of lawsuits that challenged racial segregation across the United States.
 Her legal victories including in the landmark school desegregation case of Brown v.
 Board of Education in 1954 meant that Gov. George C. Wallace of Alabama and other staunch segregationists yielded, kicking and screaming, to the verdicts of court’s ruling against racial segregation.

-Current Director of the Law and Business Degrees, University of Exeter, Cornwall (Penryn) Campus
+Current Director of Education Law School, University of Exeter, Cornwall (Penryn) Campus

 Jan –May 18- INTO University of Exeter, LLP Law Module Coordinator.

 Dec 14–Dec 17.
 Environment and Sustainability Institute, University of Exeter